MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-work-profile-enroll.md

 3. [Tell your users how to enroll their devices](../user-help/enroll-device-android-work-profile.md).

-Devices previosuly enrolled with Android devcie administrator can be re-enrolled using personally-owned work profiles.
+Devices previously enrolled with Android device administrator can be re-enrolled using personally-owned work profiles.
 You'll first need to unenroll the device administrator devices.
 Then you can re-enroll them with personally-owned work profiles.

 > [!NOTE]
 > As an administrator, you can accomplish this remotely using the **Retire** function.
 This function can be found in the actions menu after selecting the device from the **All Devices** blade.